cloudant-labs/graphdb-slate/source/includes/api/_design_documents.md

 });
 ```

 Update handlers are custom functions that live on Cloudant's server that will create or update a document.
-This can, for example, provide server-side modifcation timestamps, and document updates to individual fields without the latest revision.
+This can, for example, provide server-side modification timestamps, and document updates to individual fields without the latest revision.

 Update handlers receive two arguments: `doc` and [req](#req).
 If a document ID is provided in the request to the update handler, then `doc` will be the document corresponding with that ID.
 If no ID was provided, `doc` will be `null`.